box/developer.box.com/content/guides/folders/single/change-owner.md

 # Change Folder Owner

-To change the owner of a folder, first invite the user to transfer the folder to as a collaborator to the folder.
+To change the owner of a folder, first invite the user you wish to transfer the folder to as a collaborator on the folder.

 <Samples id='post_collaborations' />

-Then, update the collaboration the created collaboration to change the role of that invited user to `owner`.
+Then, update the created collaboration by changing the role of that invited user to `owner`.

 <Tabs>